jpgsantos/Subcellular_workflow/Docs/Matlab.rst

     3. :ref:`Global Sensitivity Analysis<gsa>`

-    4. Reproduction of a previous Analysis
+    4. Reproduction of a previous analysis

       This option can be used to re-do an analysis that has previously been performed.
       This is useful for reproducibility and in the case of the code getting updated with extra funcionalities.
       The user should specify the analysis file that they want to use, examples are provided in the each model repository.

     5. Reproduction of the plots of a previous analyis

       Similar to the previous option but here only the plots are re-done.

+    6. Import model files

+      Creation of the model files and folder that are needed to run the model in Matlab, the creation of a folder with the model in .tsv format (one tsv file for each excel sheet of the original SBtab), as well as the conversion of the model to the SBML format (.xml).

   - | The :ref:`settings file<stg>` to use on the model.
-    | These settings files can be found can be found on the respective model repository in the directory "Matlab/Settings", in the example model from our main repository in the directory "Matlab/model/Model_Example/Matlab/Settings", or by following these links:
+    | These settings files can be found either in the respective model repository in the directory "Matlab/Settings", or in the example model from our main repository in the directory "Matlab/model/Model_Example/Matlab/Settings", or by following these links:

     - `Example model settings files <https://github.com/jpgsantos/Subcellular_workflow/tree/master/Matlab/Model/Model_Example/Matlab/Settings>`_
     - `Fujita_2010 model settings files <https://github.com/jpgsantos/Model_Fujita_2010/tree/master/Matlab/Settings>`_